-EERE's decision whether and how to distribute Federal funds under this FOA is subject to the National Environmental Policy Act (42 USC 4321, et seq.).
+DOE's decision whether and how to distribute federal funds under this FOA is subject to the National Environmental Policy Act (42 USC 4321, et seq.).
 NEPA requires Federal agencies to integrate environmental values into their decision-making processes by considering the potential environmental impacts of their proposed actions.
-For additional background on NEPA, please see EERE's NEPA website, at http://nepa.energy.gov/.
+For additional background on NEPA, please see DOE's NEPA website, at http://energy.gov/nepa.

-While NEPA compliance is a Federal agency responsibility and the ultimate decisions remain with the Federal agency, all Recipients selected for an award will be required to assist in the timely and effective completion of the NEPA process in the manner most pertinent to their proposed project.
+While NEPA compliance is a Federal agency responsibility and the ultimate decisions remain with the Federal agency, all Applicants selected for an award will be required to assist in the timely and effectively complete the NEPA process in the manner most pertinent to their proposed project.
+If DOE determines certain records must be prepared to complete the NEPA review process (e.g., biological evaluations or environmental assessments), the costs to prepare the necessary records can be included as part of the proposed project budget.